bcgov/EDUC-KEYCLOAK-SOAM/README.md

 ./npmw deploy -- --pr=71 --env=dev
 ```

+The application should now be deployed and running in your target namespace environment.
 # Setup
 ## Requirements
 In order to complete the automated setup, the keycloak binaries are required.
 They need to be downloaded (unzipped) into a folder on your machine: